 Neither are any fun!
 Hopefully you won't experience this, but many woman do (and no it's not a sign that your baby is growing hair!).
 Most women experience an increase in acid reflux as your uterus and baby press up against your stomach, forcing more acid to come up on you.

 To alleviate any discomfort, try to avoid foods that aggravate it.
 Keep your meals small and frequent rather than three big ones each day.
 After you eat, stay sitting up for a while, and if you do need to lie down, do it on your side.
-If all of that doesn’t help, you can try slippery elm lozenges (I used these but here are options from Amazon) or some antacids are safe to take (always consult your doctor though).
+If all of that doesn't help, you can try slippery elm lozenges (I used these but here are options from Amazon) or some antacids are safe to take (always consult your doctor though).

 I only had acid reflux for a few days during the first trimester, and not at all during the second.
-The slipper elm lozenges helped me in the first trimester though!
+The slippery elm lozenges helped me in the first trimester though!
 I used these but here are options from Amazon.

 Digestive issues like gas or constipation